The heart of the continent's oldest Catholic parish north of Mexico and home of the first Anglican cathedral outside the British Isles.

 For centuries, marvelous treasures were hidden away in shadowy churches or out of sight in the depths of monastic communities.
 Today, these beautiful objects have been brought back to light.
 Take part in an extraordinary treasure hunt and discover them for yourself.

 Québec City’s religious heritage, both material and spiritual, is unimaginably rich.
 Its places of worship and museum collections tell a fascinating story.
-Experience “Québec City: Beautiful and Devout” and explore a world where artists surpassed themselves in service to their faith.
+Experience “Québec City: Beautiful and Spiritual” and explore a world where artists surpassed themselves in service to their faith.

 3 new top-notch tours to discover Québec City and Area’s best religious heritage sites are now available.
-Plus, the tours will give you access to places that are usually closed to the public.
+Plus, the tours will give you access to places that are usually closed to the public!

 The High Feast of Saint Anne, celebrated every July 26 at the Sanctuary of Sainte-Anne-de-Beaupré, is preceded by a nine days of preparation with daily preaching.
 This period is called a novena.